 In 1765, Denis Diderot, French philosopher and main editor of the Encyclopédie, obtained a new, luxurious red dressing gown.
 As a writer, he wasn’t paying much attention to his things until this moment – the robe was his first premium possession.
-But instead of making him happy, the beautiful scarlet dressing gown he received as a gift suddenly made him felt miserable.1
+But instead of making him happy, the beautiful scarlet dressing gown he received as a gift suddenly made him feel miserable.1

 If you think about it for a moment, you will find that the same thing happens when we buy new things.